vasole/pymca/doc/source/tutorials.rst

 :doc:`./xrf/strip-background/index`.
 Description of the parameters defining your favorite background.

-:doc:`./customization/index` Description about how to add your own add-ons to PyMca.
+:doc:`./customization/index` Description about how to provide customized settings and add-ons to PyMca.

 Exercises
 ---------